Decitabine/cedazuridine: History

-Decitabine/cedazuridine was approved for medical use in the United States and in Canada in July 2020.
+Decitabine/cedazuridine was approved for medical use in the United States and Canada in July 2020, and in the European Union in September 2023.

 The U.S. Food and Drug Administration (FDA) granted the application of decitabine combined with cedazuridine priority review and orphan drug designation.
 The orphan drug designation was granted in August 2019 for the treatment of myelodysplastic syndromes (including chronic myelomonocytic leukemia).

 Decitabine combined with cedazuridine was investigated in two open-label, randomized, crossover trials.
-Trial ASTX727-01-B (NCT02103478) included 80 adult participants with MDS (International Prognostic Scoring System [IPSS] Intermediate-1, Intermediate-2, or high-risk) or CMML and trial ASTX727-02 (NCT03306264) included 133 adult participants with MDS or CMML, including all French-American-British classification criteria and IPSS Intermediate-1, Intermediate-2, or high-risk prognostic scores.
+Trial ASTX727-01-B (NCT02103478) included 80 adult participants with myelodysplastic syndromes (International Prognostic Scoring System [IPSS] Intermediate-1, Intermediate-2, or high-risk) or chronic myelomonocytic leukemia and trial ASTX727-02 (NCT03306264) included 133 adult participants with myelodysplastic syndromes or chronic myelomonocytic leukemia, including all French-American-British classification criteria and IPSS Intermediate-1, Intermediate-2, or high-risk prognostic scores.
 The trials were conducted at 51 sites in the United States and Canada.

-In both trials, participants were randomized 1:1 to receive decitabine combined with cedazuridine (35 mg decitabine and 100 mg cedazuridine) orally in cycle 1 and decitabine 20 mg/m2 intravenously in cycle 2 or the reverse sequence.
+In both trials, participants were randomized 1:1 to receive decitabine combined with cedazuridine (35 mg decitabine and 100 mg cedazuridine) by mouth in cycle 1 and decitabine 20 mg/m2 intravenously in cycle 2 or the reverse sequence.
 Both decitabine combined with cedazuridine and intravenous decitabine were administered once daily on days 1 through 5 of a 28-day cycle.
-Starting with cycle 3, all participants received decitabine combined with cedazuridine orally once daily on days 1 through 5 of each 28-day cycle until disease progression or unacceptable toxicity.
+Starting with cycle 3, all participants received decitabine combined with cedazuridine by mouth once daily on days 1 through 5 of each 28-day cycle until disease progression or unacceptable toxicity.
 Both trials provided comparison of exposure and safety in the first two cycles between oral decitabine combined with cedazuridine and intravenous decitabine and description of disease response with decitabine combined with cedazuridine.
 Comparison of disease response between the decitabine combined with cedazuridine and intravenous decitabine was not possible because all participants received decitabine combined with cedazuridine starting from Cycle 3.

 The FDA approval of decitabine combined with cedazuridine was based on clinical trial results which showed similar drug concentrations between intravenous decitabine and decitabine combined with cedazuridine.
 Additionally, about half of the participants who were formerly dependent on transfusions were able to no longer require transfusions during an 8-week period.
 The safety profile of decitabine combined with cedazuridine was also similar to intravenous decitabine.
 The FDA granted the approval of Inqovi to Astex Pharmaceuticals, Inc., a subsidiary of Otsuka Pharmaceutical Co.
 Ltd.